-There are plenty of accommodation spots on the island, although they do fill up quickly during any school holidays .
+There are plenty of accommodation spots on the island, although they do fill up quickly during the school holidays .
 You’ll find premium villas over in Longreach Bay, heritage cottages near the main settlement, hotel accommodation at Hotel Rottnest or Karma Rottnest, down to basic cabins, the Rottnest Hostel or make use of the campgrounds.

 How To Get Around Rottnest

 You can hire bikes (electric bikes are also available) or catch the hop-on/hop-off bus, which stops at all the popular spots around the island.
 Apart from buses and maintenance vehicles, Rottnest is a car-free island so there are no taxis or car hire.